elem86/dataspeak_NLP_project/README.md

 The script performs the following tasks:
 - Loads datasets and handles encoding issues.
 - Cleans text data by:
-    - Encoding code tags to preserve code snippets.
+    - Encoding tags to preserve code snippets.
     - Optionally encoding URLs.
     - Removing other HTML tags.
     - Replacing newline and tab characters with spaces.